seamapi/docs/north-star-docs/workspaces.md

 ## Overview

-The top-level resource in Seam is a workspace.
-All other resources, such as Devices, Connected Accounts, and Settings, are organized under workspaces.
-When you sign up for Seam, we create two workspaces for you:
+The top-level resource in Seam is a Workspace.
+All other resources, such as Devices, Connected Accounts, and API Keys, are organized under workspaces.

+There are two different types of workspaces you can create:

 * Sandbox: This is a special type of workspace.
 It contains simulated devices, handy for testing your code without needing real devices.